Memory SystemMemory Overview

 Learning Paths

-Chorum extracts and stores four types of knowledge:
+Chorum extracts and stores five types of knowledge:

 TypeWhat It CapturesExample